Click here to read our COVID-19 Update >

 Conveniently situated in Furthergate Business Park, Chaucer Walk is intended to meet the demand for contemporary residential properties in the area.

-Tivoli House, situated in the heart of Hull is set to make a very positive impact with the addition of more residential spaces.
+Tivoli House, situated in the heart of Hull is making a very positive impact with the addition of more residential spaces.

-The upper floors are to be converted into 58 residential flats, making it one of the most exciting property investment opportunities in the whole of the North of England.
+The upper floors have been converted into 58 residential flats, making it one of the most exciting property investment opportunities in the whole of the North of England.

 A flood of new investment in the area brings with it a re-energised job market, making these properties an appealing attraction to the professional market and first-time buyers.

 Our development project on Bridge Street in the heart of Leeds is set to offer stylish and practical living spaces to an area going through a major rejuvenation and a resurgence in interest.
 Situated in an area with excellent access to the centre, transport link and local businesses, the Bridge Street project will bring contemporary living spaces to an eager market.

 Former office building Churchside is set in an exceptionally attractive city-centre location.
 Designed with luxury in mind, this prestigious development is hard to beat, with many attractions, events and a thriving retail sector close by.